Charters & Trips

 Bathrooms: All ocean going charters have a head.
 Velocity, Happy Hooker, and California Dawn fleet boats all have private flushing sit down toilets.
 These are fully functional toilets but they are small and it legit feels like you are pooping on mushrooms in this tiny ass room.
 Bring Imodium / Pepto if you are concerned.
 There is stall bathroom at the gate of Berkeley Marina.

 Galley / Food: The galley is the café / kitchen of the boat.
 Hot food and cold drinks are really really nice sometimes.
 Just remember anything in, comes out.. see above..
 The California Dawn I & II both have full galleys onboard.
-Happy Hooker and Pacific Dream do not may actually have a galley in operation now, unsure..
+Happy Hooker and Pacific Dream do not have a galley in operation.
 Velocity (Santa Cruz) has a limited galley of hot dogs.

-I don't know how to fish: Charter boats are wonderful places to learn and cut teeth.
+I don't know how to fish: Charter boats are wonderful places to learn and grow skills.
 There will always be a Deckhand or two on the boat available to help you.
 Deckhands are friendly and knowledgeable and there to help you: ready your rod and tie terminal tackle, bait hooks, cast or drop for you, get your fish out of the water and into the boat, process / gut and gill / fillet your fish.
 They work for tips.
+I am also happy to help however you need.

 How many fish can I catch: On the boats mentioned above, you will be fishing for: crab, rockfish, ling cod, halibut, striped bass, sharks, salmon (when legal), sturgeon, and the occasional tuna.
 Each fish has its own limits and restrictions.
 Rockfish: 10x with sub bag limits for specific species.
 Ling cod: 2x over 22 inches.
 Halibut: 2-3x depending on current regulations over 22 inches.
 Salmon: CLOSED for 2023/24 season.
 Striped Bass: 2x over 18 inches.
 Shark: 3x over 36 inches.
 Sturgeon: 1x WHITE sturgeon only, between 40 inches and 60 inches.
 Report card required.
 Dungeness Crab: 10x over 5.75 inches.
 Crab Endorsement Required.